-Writing books for children sounds fun, and it can be, but most people forget that it’s also a business.
+Writing books for children sounds fun, and it can be, but most people forget that it’s a business.
 We hope these 10 tips will help you be a stronger and wiser writer.
 Before we begin, we do suggest first figuring out what your writing and publishing goals are.

-Research The Market
+1. Research The Market

 There’s a system to writing, editing, publishing, and marketing books.
-Each aspect has to work together and match what’s appropriate to the market.
-This also means how a book will stand out among other books in that genre.
+Each aspect has to work together and match what’s appropriate to the market, as well as have a book that stands out enough to catch people’s attention.
 Think of it as a balancing act between your unique story and where it would fit.
 Read books in your genre, sign up for newsletters on publishing industry news, and talk to other writers/editors.

-For example, research the title of your work-in-progress manuscript (a publisher may or may not change the title), and get a feel of what results pop up online and look at other tittles/covers to see how they would stand next to yours.
+For example, research the title of your work-in-progress manuscript (a publisher may or may not change the title), and get a feel of what results pop up online and look at other titles/covers to see how they would stand next to yours.

-Know Your Target Audience
+2. Know Your Target Audience

-Match Your Language To The Story
+3. Match Your Language To The Story

 Often times when we get submissions, everything is a mismatch.
-The genre (e.g. mystery) doesn’t match the word count (10,000 words) that doesn’t match the age of the heroine (16 years old) that doesn’t match the language for that book (chapter book) that doesn’t match the theme (problems with parents).
+The genre (e.g., mystery) doesn’t match the word count (10,000 words) that doesn’t match the age of the heroine (16 years old) that doesn’t match the language for that book (chapter book) that doesn’t match the theme (problems with parents).
 You also want to match the emotional intensity, behaviors and reactions, and internal and external struggles of the main character and side characters appropriately.
-It takes time to figure this out just like it takes practice to figure out how to get dressed–you aren’t perfect the very first time.
+It takes time to figure this out, just like it takes practice to figure out how to get dressed–you aren’t perfect the very first time.

-Become Your Characters
+4. Become Your Characters

 For example, build a world of a main character who has adventures in a treehouse fighting off magical bubbles.
 He has to come up with a spell to save the world when the poison bubbles invade the world.
 The main character should battle whatever the problem/conflict is by ways suited for the main character’s personality in a kid-like way.

-Stay Away From Boring
+5. Stay Away From Boring

 The first chapter needs to engage the reader to want to know what happens next.
 The purpose of most stories is to entertain.
 Create a hook that matches the interest of a reader and set up that first chapter (start with the normal and break into that) in a way that sets up what the entire book will be about.
 Every sentence should push the plot forward to the big climax that ends in a nice conclusion to tie everything together.
 Give the character a want or need, flaws, struggles, relationships (this can be with a toy, animal, person, etc.), personality, and realness that gets readers rooting for the main character.